firasuke/DOTSLASHLINUX/content/post/2017-09-23-Best-Vim-Configuration-and-Plugins-for-Web-Development.md

 Throughout the way I've gave Vim like 50 chances to prove it was worth it, but it failed me every time.
 I then found out about Bluefish Editor, and I hated it the moment I started using it.
 It was fast, and had a lot of features, but its editor lacked a lot of stuff I thought were important, plus using it just felt weird (with all do respect to all Bluefish developers, you're doing a great job, it's just that it wasn't suited for a user like me).
 <br/>
 <br/>
-A couple of months passed, and I was switching constantly between Geany, nano and Leafpad until I found out about Atom from Github and boy it was awesome!
+A couple of months passed, and I was switching constantly between Geany, nano and Leafpad until I found out about Atom from GitHub and boy it was awesome!
 Fired up that terminal emulator and a whopping 600mb package was waiting to be built from source, now isn't that fantastic...
 Atom needed electron, the base Javascript framework that it was build on, and compiling a package this big from source isn't something easy (all the Gentoo boys and girls who tried to emerge chromium will be nodding their heads in approval... yes I can feel you...) as you never know if it'll work as expected or not, or if you've missed a feature or not but I did it, and couldn't be any happier.
 <br/>
 <br/>
 I then wrote the first version of this website in Atom, things were really easy.
 Instant preview in an integrated web browser, auto completion, amazing color scheme, snippets for everything and a ton of features.
 But then as I added more and more plug-ins Atom was growing into a bloated mess of Javascript code that I couldn't withstand.
 I mean every time I started it, it took at least 10 seconds to get fully working and I hated that.
 It also (although rarely) crashed on me in several occasions which made me finally make the decision of switching to Vim.